Andynoid/BECE-report/What to put in report.md

 >Structure of the essay:
 >Intro: what is stakeholder theory?
 >1.
-First question: Yes it is a theory of normative ethics Problems of how to balance and how to measure the effects.
+First question: Yes it is a theory of normative ethics
 >2.
 Second question: Yes it does. three aspect: Pursue of equality, pursue of democracy, Problems of competitiveness and efficiency.
-Examples
+>Problems on how to balance and definition of stakeholders
+> Personal

+>Examples
 ### Sustainability
 1. definition of sustainability(4)
 2. three ways of maintaining sustainability(4)